-While many players actively seek out high gain amps that break up into ear pleasing crunch distortion, others prefer clean amps, which are amps that provide large amounts of “headroom”.
-A clean amp will allow a player to achieve much higher volume levels than high gain amps before hitting the point of breakup.
+While many players actively seek out high-gain amps that break up into ear-pleasing crunch distortion, others prefer clean amps, which are amps that provide large amounts of “headroom”.
+A clean amp allows a player to achieve much higher volume levels than high-gain amps before hitting the point of breakup.
 This comes with many benefits, most notably the ability to take pedals and FX very well.

-For consistency during the test, we used the same guitar throughout, in this case, an American Performer (SSS) Fender Stratocaster.
-When testing the amps’ ability to handle pedals, we used a simple pedal board, featuring a Boss SD-1 Super Overdrive, a TC Electronics Corona Chorus, and a Donner White Tape delay pedal.
+For testing consistency, we used the same guitar throughout, an American Performer (SSS) Fender Stratocaster.
+When testing the amps’ ability to handle pedals, we used a simple pedal board featuring a Boss SD-1 Super Overdrive, a TC Electronics Corona Chorus, and a Donner White Tape delay pedal.

 If you’re looking for wonderful clean tones, but you’re trying to limit expenses, take a look at our Best Budget option – the Boss Katana 50 MKII.
-The clean voicing on this amp outclasses many much more expensive models, and as we’ve discovered, it does pretty much any style well, making this an incredibly versatile choice.
+The clean voicing on this amp outclasses many much more expensive models and, as we’ve discovered, it handles pretty much any style well, making this an incredibly versatile choice.

-Players who want the best clean amp out there, regardless of cost should look to our Editor’s Choice winner, the Fender ’65 Twin Reverb Neo.
-This has been the clean amp of choice for guitarists at the highest levels for 7 decades now, and to this day, there’s very few alternatives that can even hold a candle to it.
+Players who want the best clean amp out there, regardless of cost, should look to our Editor’s Choice, the Fender ’65 Twin Reverb Neo.
+This has been the clean amp of choice for guitarists at the highest levels for 7 decades now.
+To this day, there are very few alternatives that can even hold a candle to it.

 Classic looks and brilliant, shimmering tones

 This is an absolute gem of an amp, boasting incredible clarity, intuitive operation, and looks to die for, at a much lower price than you’d ever expect.
 A genuine workhorse in the studio and on the stage.